-Mace L. Rothenberg, M.D., is Senior Vice President of Clinical Development and Medical Affairs for the Oncology Business Unit at Pfizer’s Global Research and Development site in La Jolla, Calif.
+Mace L. Rothenberg, M.D., is Chief Medical Officer & Senior Vice President, Clinical Development & Medical Affairs for the Oncology Business Unit at Pfizer’s Global Research and Development site in La Jolla, Calif.
 He joined Pfizer in 2008 and is responsible for overseeing worldwide clinical research and development as well as post-marketing evaluation and monitoring for all oncology products.
 Mace is also involved in the evaluation of potential in-license of oncology products from outside sources.
 At Pfizer, Mace is a member of the Leadership Team in the Oncology Business Unit and a member of the Senior Management Team in Pfizer, Inc.

 Prior to joining Pfizer, Mace was Professor of Medicine at the Vanderbilt University Medical Center and Professor of Cancer Research at the Vanderbilt-Ingram Cancer Center.
 He was active in clinical-translational research in oncology for more than 20 years.
 Mace was the recipient of several research grants from the National Cancer Institute and served on several NIH study sections.